 - Take a moist paper towel and put it in a Ziplock bag.
 Gently transfer the rinsed seed into the Ziplock bag.

-- The temperature should be maintained at warmth of 65 to 75 degrees Fahrenheit.
+- The temperature should be maintained at the warmth of 65-75°F.

 - Use the dome to increase the humidity.
 The use of 9 watts LED lights will germinate the seed.

 - After a day or two, you will see white roots coming out.
 Gently transfer the seed to the soil mixture.